Oil and the International Politics of the African State

 Another aspect of how oil impacts African petro-states relates to how their dependence on oil export earnings provides considerable leverage to global powers to influence their domestic political and economic policies, as well as international behavior.
 In this regard, during periods of low oil prices and economic decline, African oil-producing states are more likely to be amenable to international demands for political and economic reforms, particularly by oil-importing global powers.

 To give two examples, recent reports place ongoing reforms in Algeria in the context of “three years of low oil prices” and the quest of the government to attract investments and raise revenues with which to respond to growing domestic pressures and “competition in its European market” (Chikhi & Markey, 2017).
 The same trend has been reported in the case of Africa’s second largest oil producer, Angola, where oil accounts for 95% of export earnings and 75% of government revenues (Corkin, 2017).
 There are reports of new political and economic reforms aimed at attracting new oil investments to Angola in the bid to shore up declining oil revenues.
-A similar situation holds true in South Sudan, where oil also accounts for 98% of oil revenues (Kuol, 2018).
-Warring factions of the ruling party signed another peace agreement earlier this year, partly under pressure from the international community, and partly to recover from huge losses in oil (national) revenues following five years of civil war (Hruby, 2018; Lewis, 2018; Mbah, 2018).
+A similar situation holds true in South Sudan, where oil also accounts for 98% of government revenues (Kuol, 2018).
+Warring factions of the ruling party signed another peace agreement in 2018, partly under pressure from the international community, and partly to recover from huge losses in oil (national) revenues following five years of civil war (Hruby, 2018; Lewis, 2018; Mbah, 2018).

 The international community has also been involved by its high oil stakes in African oil-producing countries in the bid to ensure uninterrupted oil supplies and protect massive oil investments by international oil companies.
 Such calculations partly explain why Nigeria, Africa’s largest oil producer, received a mere “slap on the wrist” for the military government’s annulment of a free and fair presidential election in 1993, followed by the incarceration of the winner of the election.
 In the same way, another Nigerian military regime executed nine Ogoni ethnic minority campaigners and environmental rights activists, despite international appeals for clemency, in 1995.
 The international community and the oil multinational targeted by the Movement for the Survival of the Ogoni People (MOSOP) protests, Shell, preferred to condemn the government’s action but made sure that no oil sanctions were imposed on Nigeria (Lewis, 1996; Pegg, 2015).

-Similarly, the international community tolerated the stoppage of vote counting, and eventual annulment of free and fair elections by the military in Algeria in 1992 when it appeared that the Islamist party, the Islamic Salvation Front (FIS) was heading toward electoral victory in national elections (Hamouchere, 2018).
+Similarly, the international community tolerated the stoppage of vote counting and eventual annulment of free and fair elections by the military in Algeria in 1992 when it appeared that the Islamist party, the Islamic Salvation Front (FIS), was heading toward electoral victory in national elections (Hamouchere, 2018).
 No serious sanctions were imposed on the country, and its oil industry continued to pump oil and gas into the international markets.
 More recently, oil has reportedly been a strategic consideration in shaping the role of the international community, including China, in brokering peace talks between warring factions of the ruling party in South Sudan (Hruby, 2018).
 With the signing of another peace accord, it is expected that oil will begin to flow from the country, and international oil companies can expect returns on their investments after a prolonged hiatus.

 In Nigeria, as in other oil-producing African countries, struggles over access to and control of oil have fanned the embers of divisive politics.
 In some cases, it has fueled agitation for access and control of oil by alienated or excluded groups, framed in the discourse of ethnic minority and environmental rights.
 A notable case of this relates to the initially nonviolent agitation of Niger Delta ethnic minority movements, particularly MOSOP, based on protests against a Nigerian federal government dominated by (non-oil-producing) ethnic majority groups, and an international campaign against foreign oil companies in the 1990s.
 The MOSOP uprising was, however, severely repressed by government forces following the execution of nine Ogoni activities in 1995 (Obi & Oriola, 2018, pp. 2–3).